carolinelile/DE_Zoomcamp_Final_Project/README.md

 ### 9. No Data Validation or Quality Checks
 There are no checks for data quality issues such as missing fields, schema mismatches, or duplicate rows.
 Integrating dbt tests or custom validation logic would help ensure data accuracy before it's loaded into BigQuery or visualized.

+10. Monolithic Python Script for Initial Processing All tasks in the first step — including downloading data, unzipping files, processing with Spark, and uploading to GCS — were implemented in a single Python script.
+While this simplified development, it reduced modularity and made the code harder to test, maintain, and reuse.
+In the future, separating these tasks into individual functions, modules, or standalone scripts would improve maintainability and allow more flexible orchestration.